kdd9198/SWEN-course-page-migration/610/content/docs/project/client-project/nightclub.md

 * (15 points) Responsive features and guidelines
 * (15 points) Club information and CRUD operations
 * (10 points) Filter clubs

+## Client-4: Full Stack

+{{< snippet"/snippets/client-project/client4-overview.md" >}}

+### Setup

+{{< snippet"/snippets/client-project/client4-setup.md" >}}

+### Items to Note

+{{< snippet"/snippets/client-project/client4-note.md" >}}

+### Running the Flask server

+{{< snippet"/snippets/client-project/client4-flask-server.md" >}}

+### Running your React Client code

+{{< snippet"/snippets/client-project/client4-react-client.md" >}}

+### CI/ gitlab pages

+{{< snippet"/snippets/client-project/client4-gitlab.md" >}}

+### Nightclub Specifics

+* Keep the initial data in a DB on the ‘server side’.
+Include all information in a table/ tables of your own design.
+When your page loads, it should get the data from the server.
+Provide a `GET` API to retrieve that data.
+* When the button changes the current count, the code will update the data on the server (`PUT`), and the client code will retrieve the updated data from the server to refresh the display.
+Provide an appropriate API(s).
+* When you change the club information (name, location … ), use `PUT` to update the data on the server.
+* Provide a `POST` method to create a new club, and a `DELETE` method to remove a club.
+Update the DB accordingly.
+* In all cases, the web page should be displaying the data it retrieves from the DB using the REST API
+    * Don’t leave modified data that should be committed to the DB cached in browser/ client data
+    * When the user is filling in a form for new or modified data, don’t commit the data to the DB until the user confirms the changes.
+Make sure the user can cancel the action if they choose to do so.

+### Grading Client-4

+Points: 60 points total

+* (5 points) Builds on the CI by Lab Day
+* (5 points) Quality feedback given
+* (10 points) Flask server and DB properly setup and initialized
+* (10 points) API to load initial data on client (GET)
+* (20 points) API to add/ modify data (POST/ PUT)
+* (10 points) API to delete data (DELETE)